 An effective safe experiment rather assumes we have the time, energy and ability to design and implement it.
-This web site is devoted to information on the ‘how’ of designing experiments to promote change,
+Finding that time and energy requires motivation.

-I know this from personal experience: even later in life.
-I have difficulties motivating myself around my health and fitness.
-You’d think I’d know better, but I’m more a man than a psychologist.
+I know this from personal experience, Even now, in later life, I have difficulties motivating myself around my health and fitness.
+You may think I’d know better, but I’m more a man than a psychologist.
 Knowledge and experience is not enough to sustain change.

 Therapists like me can unintentionally block motivation by being pushy; I warn my clients I can be ‘gobby’ and I invite them to raise their hand when it might help if I stop!
 I can pursue a line of enquiry that seems right, but, in fact, it may be less relevant to the person in front of me.

 In the words of the song:’ it ain’t what you do, its the way that you do it’.
 The pace of giving information can be too fast or it can be too slow.

-A key book they wrote is titled Motivational Interviewing.
+A key book they wrote is entitled Motivational Interviewing.
 It is popular and readable enough to have reached several editions up to now.

 - be curious; and, if necessary, dissatisfied with things.
 What do you want or, what don’t you have?